BrentFarris/TheLastValkyrie/docs/simple-audio-re-sample-and-re-channel.md

 int32_t resample(float* out, const float* in, int32_t speakerSampleRate,
 	int32_t micSampleRate, size_t inSize, int channels)
 {
-	// We are assuming that the mic and speaker channels match, otherwise we will need to
+	// We are assuming that the mic and speaker channels match,
-	// re-channel the input audio data (in) before we call the resample func (see below sample)
+	// otherwise we will need to re-channel the input audio data (in)
+	// before we call the resample func (see below sample)
-	//micSampleRate = 44100
+	// micSampleRate = 44100
-	//speakerSampleRate = 48000
+	// speakerSampleRate = 48000

 	// Get our current ratio to be able to interpolate const double ratio = (double)speakerSampleRate / micSampleRate;